 - 2.1 The EAS delivers, through an agreed Business Plan, a wide range of school improvement services to all schools (all key stages, including all through schools and special schools), pupil referral units and funded non-maintained nursery settings on behalf of each LA.
-This plan supports the role LAs have in delivering their statutory function, addressing their individual improvement priorities and promoting improved pupil outcomes. - 2.2 The EAS is required to submit an annual overarching regional Business Plan.
+This plan supports the role LAs have in delivering their statutory function, addressing their individual improvement priorities and promoting improved pupil outcomes. - 2.2 In previous years the Business Plan has been accompanied by a LA Annex document.
+At a recent meeting of the Joint Executive Group it was agreed that the production of LA Annex documents would be paused for this year (2021/2022) as a result of changes to the accountability arrangements and the lack of available data / information e.g. categorisation, target setting.
+However, the main Business Plan will continue to contain LA specific priorities. - 2.3 The EAS is required to submit an annual overarching regional Business Plan.
 This document contains the main priorities that the EAS believe will be relevant to focus upon in the next iteration of the regional Business Plan for 2021-2022.
 It is challenging to try to predict the way in which society will be operating from summer 2021 with regards to managing the spread of coronavirus.
-The priorities contained within this document assume that the EAS will build upon the learning and momentum from the past few months. - 2.3 However, this plan will also need to consider how schools and settings will operate in a COVID-19 recovery phase and the support that will be required.
+The priorities contained within this document assume that the EAS will build upon the learning and momentum from the past few months. - 2.4 However, this plan will also need to consider how schools and settings will operate in a COVID-19 recovery phase and the support that will be required.
 Consideration will also be given to the priorities that were set and agreed prior to the pandemic in the previous Business Plan 2020-2021 depending on their relevance in the current climate.

-- 2.4 The EAS will work collaboratively with local authority partners, schools and settings to implement the Business Plan.
-It is critically important that the EAS remains sensitive and responsive to the needs of the school workforce and will continue to be a highly supportive, reflective and responsive organisation. - 2.5 The EAS will build upon what has worked well during this period, particularly the aspects of our role that have been successful within the virtual environment.
-The support that the EAS will offer will fully align to the expectations set by local authorities, Welsh Government (WG) and links to emerging research. - 2.6 The EAS understands the need to over communicate with clarity to provide reassurance regarding advice, guidance, support and expectations.
-As a result, the EAS will work with local authorities to minimise any unnecessary bureaucracy for schools and settings to ensure they are able to focus on their important priorities and their support for learners. - 2.7 The timing, delivery and focus of the support will be carefully considered considering the challenges that are likely to continue into the summer and autumn terms 2021. - 2.8 Members are asked to take the opportunity to comment on the contents of the Business Plan as part of the consultation process and provide a written response as appropriate.
+The EAS will work collaboratively with local authority partners, schools and settings to implement the Business Plan.
+It is critically important that the EAS remains sensitive and responsive to the needs of the school workforce and will continue to be a highly supportive, reflective and responsive organisation.

+The EAS will build upon what has worked well during this period, particularly the aspects of our role that have been successful within the virtual environment.
+The support that the EAS will offer will fully align to the expectations set by local authorities, Welsh Government (WG) and links to emerging research.

+The EAS understands the need to over communicate with clarity to provide reassurance regarding advice, guidance, support and expectations.
+As a result, the EAS will work with local authorities to minimise any unnecessary bureaucracy for schools and settings to ensure they are able to focus on their important priorities and their support for learners.

+The timing, delivery and focus of the support will be carefully considered, considering the challenges that are likely to continue into the summer and autumn terms 2021.

+Members are asked to take the opportunity to comment on the contents of the Business Plan as part of the consultation process and provide a written response as appropriate.